saptab/DucView/README.md

 - Comment: For user notes on SCUs or contributors; appears in the SCU tree as an asterisk on SCU or contributor labels; visible by mousing over the asterisk.
 #### Shortcuts:
 - Many buttons and drop down menu items can be accessed using key shortcuts consisting of ALT + KEY, where KEY is the underlined letter on the button or menu item.
 For instance, ALT + N will work as the "New SCU" button.

+## API
+This section contains an overview of the most important classes in the project and their functions. <br />

+#### DucView
+- Contains the main function and calls all the other classes
+- Provides GUI functions using the Swing Java library
+- Parses and creates XML files, defines the DTD
+- Calculates peer summary scores
+#### SCU
+- Defines an SCU with an ID, label, and a comment
+#### SCUContributor
+- Defines an SCU contributor - a portion of the text from a summary that makes up an SCU
+- Includes a list of the contributor's SCUContributorParts, which may be non-adjacent in the text
+#### SCUContributorPart
+- Defines a part of an SCU contributor
+- Includes the starting and ending indices of the SCU contributor in the summary, as well as the text
+#### SCUTextPane
+- Defines the left, center, and right panes of DucView
+- Includes functions for displaying and selecting text
+#### SCUTree
+- Defines a tree for the SCUs in a pyramid or a peer annotation
+- Includes functions for obtaining, ordering, comparing, selecting, highlighting, dragging, scrolling, and dropping SCUs
+#### SearchDialog
+- Enables searching of text and SCU labels
+#### ScoreDialog
+- Displays the HTML of a summary's score, generated in the DucView class